gleechi/gleechi.github.io/pages/0.9.7/knowledge/object_articulation.md

 {% include callout.html content="Note that the joint limit [Min, Max] is essentially the limit range of the joint state; and the discrete states are where the joint state will clamp to when the object is released depending on [object affordances](#object-affordances)." %}

-### Pivot vs. Push Pivot
+### Anchor vs. Push Direction

 As shown in the joint parameter table above, an object's joint parameters include {% include tooltip.html tooltip="JointCenter" text="joint center" %} and {% include tooltip.html tooltip="JointAxis" text="joint axis" %}.
-These two parameters are provided in a combined way through a {% include tooltip.html tooltip="Pivot" text="pivot" %} transform in the game engine.
+These two parameters are provided in a combined way through an {% include tooltip.html tooltip="Pivot" text="anchor" %} transform in the game engine.

-Then what is **push pivot**?
+Then what is **push direction**?

-{% include tooltip.html tooltip="PushPivot" text="Push pivot" %} is provided to specify along which direction the hand is allowed to approach and apply push action.
+{% include tooltip.html tooltip="PushPivot" text="Push direction" %} is provided to specify along which direction the hand is allowed to approach and apply push action.
 And this is only relevant for [push without physics](push_interaction.0.9.7.html#push-without-physics) setup for push interaction.

-Similar to provide joint axis through pivot transform, we use push pivot transform's _zaxis_ to specify this push approach direction.
+Similar to provide joint axis through anchor transform, we use push direction transform's _zaxis_ to specify this push approach direction.

-{% include callout.html content="Push pivot is NOT specifying along which direction object moves, but rather specifying a preferred hand approach direction which is only used for [pushable object selection](push_interaction.0.9.7.html#from-object-selection-to-push-without-physics).
-How object moves is defined by pivot together with other joint parameters." %}
+{% include callout.html content="Push direction is NOT specifying along which direction object moves, but rather specifying a preferred hand approach direction which is only used for [pushable object selection](push_interaction.0.9.7.html#from-object-selection-to-push-without-physics).
+How object moves is defined by anchor together with other joint parameters." %}

-If {% include tooltip.html tooltip="PushPivot" text="push pivot" %} is not provided, then it will just inherit from the {% include tooltip.html tooltip="Pivot" text="pivot" %}, i.e. the push direction is same as the joint axis.
+If {% include tooltip.html tooltip="PushPivot" text="push direction" %} is not provided, then it will just inherit from the {% include tooltip.html tooltip="Pivot" text="anchor" %}, i.e. the push direction is same as the joint axis.

 {% include image.html file="unity/unity_button_pivot.png" alt="A Unity button." caption="A Unity button"%}
 The image above shows an example of setting up a button object that can be pushed from top by index finger.
-In this case the {% include tooltip.html tooltip="PushPivot" text="push pivot" %}
+In this case the {% include tooltip.html tooltip="PushPivot" text="push direction" %}
-is the same as {% include tooltip.html tooltip="Pivot" text="pivot" %} because the preferred approach direction is same as the button movement direction.
+is the same as {% include tooltip.html tooltip="Pivot" text="anchor" %} because the preferred approach direction is same as the button movement direction.

 To learn more details of how to setup pushable object see [push interaction](push_interaction.0.9.7.html).